ChristianEngel19820128/JA2-Open-World-Clone/README.md

 Don't be affraid the code is denglish.
 I try my best.

-At the moment I convert the code from strict to super strict mode.
-In addition I try to reduce the RAM usage and temp savespace by converting Ints to lower Shorts or Bytes.
-Sure, I could do that from start.
-There is a reason: The gameworld is big and dynamic.
+The changes from Int to lower Shorts and Bytes produces more than trouble.
+The RAM usage don't change, because all values will saved as Int in RAM.
+So I made a step back.
+For saving files the usage of mostly Bytes persist.
+The gameworld persist big and dynamic.
 In this case the global world must temporary be saved and loaded on filelevel.
+At the moment the max of the worldheightmap is 2048x2048 fields.
 On a let's say 1024x1024 field with a X,Y of 256 and a Z of 5 (yes there is a Z of more then 1) you can calculate that are many Bytes.
 Let me calculate that for you:

 1024 x 1024 = 1.048.576 fields on GPS map
 256 x 256 x 5 = 327.680 fields on world map